Housing Credit Availability Index: FAQ

 How does the HCAI compare with the Mortgage Banker Association’s MCAI?

-The monthly credit availability index produced by the Mortgage Bankers Association is a relatively new measure.
+The monthly credit availability index produced by the Mortgage Bankers Association originated in 2012.
 AllRegs scans the credit guidelines for a large number of lenders, and the MBA aggregates the results into a single number.
 Though we know that the MCAI takes many factors into account (such as loan purpose, amortization type, and property type), we have no way of knowing how the MBA assigns numbers to these factors or of assessing the formula that converts these many factors into a single index number.

 What does the HCAI tell us?